 No waiver form has been created to apply for this travel-ban waiver.
 The only good news about that is that no fee has been set to review one's waiver request (as would be all but guaranteed if there were a form for it).

 Basically, you will be expected to apply for the visa as normal, pay all the application fees, and apply for the waiver at your visa interview at a U.S. consulate in your home country.

-(Attorneys have tried submitting waiver requests earlier in the process, such as when submitting the visa petition to U.S. Citizenship and Immigration Services (USCIS) or interacting with the National Visa Center, which is an intermediary between USCIS and the overseas consulate, but have had limited success with this.)
+(Attorneys have tried submitting waiver requests earlier in the process, such as when submitting the initial petition to U.S. Citizenship and Immigration Services (USCIS) or interacting with the National Visa Center, which is an intermediary between USCIS and the overseas consulate, but have had limited success with this.)

-Start with sworn declarations from you and any U.S.-based family members explaining your immediate need for the visa and the hardship that would be caused if you were denied.
+Also prepare sworn declarations from you and any U.S.-based family members explaining eligibility for the waiver, including your immediate need for the visa and the hardship that would be caused if you were denied.